 This course includes the study of arithmetic topics, problem-solving, equations and inequalities, sequence and series, elementary functions, and elementary trigonometry.
-This course is designed to help students develop effective strategies to solve math problems on college placement exams, and will also include units from the NEFE High School Financial Planning Program.
+This course is designed to help students develop effective strategies to solve math problems on college placement exams, and will also include units from Econ Lowdown, the high school resources for teaching Economics & Personal Finance program.
 Upon completion of this course, students should be able to: